karlospn/how-to-containerize-a-line-of-business-dotnet-app-without-using-dockerfile/README.md

 - A .NET 7 BookStore API.
 - A ``Dockerfile``.
-  - This ``Dockerfile`` will be the starting point from where to migrate to a "docker-less" app that uses the container support for .NET 7 SDK.
+  - This ``Dockerfile`` will be the starting point from where to migrate to a "dockerfile-less" app that uses the container support for .NET 7 SDK.
   - You can take a look at the end result on the ``src/BookStore.WebApi/BookStore.WebApi.csproj`` file.
+- An ``azure-pipelines.yml`` file.
-- A ``azure-pipelines.yml`` file, it shows how to build a CI/CD pipeline that uses the container support to create an image and deploy it into a private ``AWS ECR`` repository.
+  - It shows how to build a CI/CD pipeline that uses the container support for .NET SDK to create an image and deploy it into a private ``AWS ECR`` repository.

 # **How to run it**

-> **Important**: **You WON'T be able to execute the api and neither to build a container using the Dockerfile.**
+> **Important**: **You WON'T be able to execute the app from this repository and neither to build a container using the Dockerfile.**

 ### **Why is that?**